filipamator/SDCard_AXI4/README.md

 SD Card Host Controller with an AXI4 interfaced.
 A quick and simple solution to get an access to FAT file system from Microblaze soft-cpu.
-Works only in SPI mode, with older SD and newer SDHC cards.
+Works only in SPI mode, with older SD and newer SDHC cards (in byte and sector addressing mode).
+To use it with FatFs library use three simple functions (see diskio.c and diskio.h).
+To read/write a single sector you have to use  Xil_Out32 and memcpy functions.
+A base address assigned in Vivado block diagram must be specified in diskio.h.
+For now only single sector access, no DMA.
+Tested on Artix-35T.

 ```c
 /*-----------------------------------------------------------------------*/